 1.5.1 The Union has sole collective bargaining jurisdiction over all of the positions covered by this Agreement.

 18.104.22.168 Members of the bargaining unit shall have the right to perform the duties, and shall have the responsibilities of each position as described in the job descriptions as set forth in Appendix A and as outlined in the job description, except as limited by paragraphs 1.5.2.
-Administrative employees, supervisory employees, faculty members and student employees may occasionally perform the work of these positions in the following situations:
+Administrative employees, supervisory employees, faculty members and student employees may occasionally, on a limited basis, perform the work of these positions in the following situations:

 a.
 In emergencies